-World 2 Systems (W2S) is a small e-learning and multi-media development company that has been in business since 2010.
-Originally known as The Interactive Media Laboratory at Dartmouth College and part of the Department of Community and Family Medicine at the Geisel School of Medicine, W2S specializes in combining emerging technology with innovative instructional design.
-For over 20 years, it has produced high-end interactive multimedia educational programs for both patients and health care providers.
-Additionally, it has developed distance learning systems capable of delivering rich multimedia over the Internet.
+World Two Systems LLC (World 2 Systems) is the brainchild and evolution of The Interactive Media Lab and Dr. Joseph Henderson.
+The Interactive Media Laboratory (IML) was part of the Department of Community and Family Medicine at Giesel School of Medicine at Dartmouth.
+IML specialized in combining emerging technology with innovative instructional design.
+For over 18 years, it produced high-end interactive multimedia educational programs for both patients and health care providers.
+Additionally, it developed distance learning systems capable of delivering rich multimedia over the Internet.

 IML closed its doors in 2010, and World 2 Systems was born.
 World 2 Systems is headed by Dr. Henderson working with two partners, Joshua Nelson and Joseph Beaudoin who worked with Dr. Henderson for over a decade at Dartmouth College.